belkdioui/belkdioui/README.md

 🚀 Through engaging academic projects and hands-on professional internships, I've honed my skills in software design, development, and maintenance.
 My journey has equipped me with problem-solving prowess, a collaborative spirit, and a knack for creativity.

 <!--🔍 Passionate about crafting high-quality software, I'm on a mission to turn challenges into opportunities.
 Always eager to learn and grow, I'm ready to take on new adventures as a software developer.-->
-<h4> 🔭  I’m currently working on an application to managing tasks using js Django postgreSQL</h4>
+<h4> 🔭  I’m currently working on an application to managing tasks using js Django postgreSQL<a href="https://github.com/belkdioui-111/task_manager-Js-Django-PostgreSQL"> Link to it </a></h4>
 <!--🌱 I’m currently learning about-->

 🌐 Let's connect and build something amazing together! 🚀